Marshal of France

-Marshal of France (Maréchal de France, plural Maréchaux de France) is a French military distinction, rather than a military rank, that is awarded to generals for exceptional achievements.
+Marshal of France (Maréchal de France, plural Maréchaux de France) is a French military distinction, rather than a military rank, which is awarded to generals for exceptional achievements.

 The title has been awarded since 1185, though briefly abolished (1793–1804) and for a period dormant (1870–1916).
-It was one of the Great Officers of the Crown of France during the Ancien Régime and Bourbon Restoration, and one of the Grand Dignitaries of the Empire during the First French Empire (when the title was Marshal of the Empire, not Marshal of France).
+It was one of the Great Officers of the Crown of France during the ancien régime and Bourbon Restoration, and one of the Grand Dignitaries of the Empire during the First French Empire (when the title was Marshal of the Empire, not Marshal of France).

 Between the end of the 16th century and the middle of the 19th century, six Marshals of France were given the even more exalted rank of Marshal General of France: Biron, Lesdiguières, Turenne, Villars, Saxe, and Soult.
+The last Marshal of France to be elevated to date is Marie-Pierre Kœnig in 1984, posthumously.

 The distinction of Admiral of France is the equivalent in the French Navy.

 History

 The title derived from the office of marescallus Franciae created by King Philip II Augustus for Albéric Clément about 1190.

 The title was abolished by the National Convention in 1793.
-It was restored as Marshal of the Empire during the First French Empire by Napoleon.
+It was restored as Marshal of the Empire during the First Empire by Napoleon.
 Under the Bourbon Restoration, the title reverted to Marshal of France, and Napoleon III kept that designation.

 After the fall of Napoleon III and the Second French Empire, the Third Republic did not use the title until the First World War, when it was recreated as a military distinction and not a rank.

-Contrarily to ranks, which are awarded by the army, the distinction of Marshal of France is awarded by a special law voted by the French Parliament.
-For this reason, it is impossible to demote a Marshal.
-The most famous case is Philippe Pétain, who was awarded the distinction of Marshal of France for his generalship in World War I, and who was stripped of other positions and titles after his trial for high treason due to his involvement with collaborationist Vichy France: due to the principle of separation of powers, the court that judged him did not have the power to cancel the law that had made him a Marshal in the first place.
+As with any official position, the distinction of Marshal of France is awarded by executive decree, but usually after a special law voted by the French Parliament.

 The last living Marshal of France was Alphonse Juin, promoted in 1952, who died in 1967.
 The latest Marshal of France was Marie-Pierre Kœnig, who was made a Marshal posthumously in 1984.
 Today, the title of Marshal of France can only be granted to a general officer who fought victoriously in war-time.

 Insignia and symbols

 A Marshal of France wears insignia consisting of seven stars on each shoulder strap.
-As a symbol of their rank, marshals are also presented with a ceremonial baton — a blue cylinder adorned with stars, which historically featured fleurs-de-lis under the monarchy and eagles during the First French Empire.
+As a symbol of their rank, marshals are also presented with a ceremonial baton, a blue cylinder adorned with stars that historically featured fleurs-de-lis under the monarchy and eagles during the First French Empire.
 The baton bears the Latin motto Terror belli, decus pacis, meaning "terror in war, ornament in peace".